 Pharmacy—Accreditation Council for Pharmacy Education (ACPE)

 Nutrition—Didactic Program & Internship in Dietetics

-Electrical and Computing Engineering, Civil Engineering and Mechanical Engineering—Accreditation Commission of ABET, www.abet.org.
+Electrical and Computer Engineering, Civil Engineering and Mechanical Engineering—Engineering Accreditation Commission of ABET, www.abet.org.